intelligent-username/Backpropogation/README.md

 w_{i+1} = w_i - \eta \frac{\partial L}{\partial w_i}
 $$

-In steps, we this is:
+In steps, this is:

 1. **Initiate**: start with a neural network of weights and biases
-2. **Evaluate a difference term**: start computing the loss at the current point and its derivative to find the direction to move.
+2. **'Loss Term'**: start computing the loss at the current point and its derivative to find the direction to move.
-3. **Forward pass** – compute the output of the network by evaluating each neuron from left to right, caching intermediate values.
+3. **Forward Pass** – compute the output of the network by evaluating each neuron from left to right, caching intermediate values.
-4. **Backward pass** – compute the derivative of the loss with respect to every parameter by applying the chain rule in reverse.
+4. **Backward Pass** – compute the derivative of the loss with respect to every parameter by applying the chain rule in reverse.
 Start from $\frac{\partial L}{\partial \hat{y}}$ and move backward through each layer, using cached values from the forward pass.
-5. **Gradient aggregation** – combine local derivatives from each neuron to get the gradient for each weight and bias.
+5. **Gradient Aggregation** – combine the local derivatives from each neuron to get the updated gradients.
-6. **Parameter update** – once all partials are known, multiply by the learning rate and adjust the weights and biases.
+6. **Parameter Update** – once all partial gradients are known, multiply by the learning rate and adjust the weights and biases.

 ---